 Mr. Love advises financial services providers on a broad range of issues related to federal and state legislation, laws and regulations.
-He particularly focuses on financial institution regulation under the Dodd-Frank Wall Street Reform and Consumer Protection Act, and other laws enforced by such federal financial regulatory agencies as the Securities and Exchange Commission and the Consumer Financial Protection Bureau and the federal prudential banking regulators.
-In addition, he counsels money services businesses, emerging payments companies, banks and retailers, as well as credit card, prepaid card and gift card issuers on compliance with federal banking laws, state and federal consumer protection laws (including regulations under the Electronic Fund Transfer Act and the Truth in Lending Act (Regulation Z) and Credit Card Accountability Responsibility and Disclosure Act; Bank Secrecy Act and anti-money laundering regulations; state money transmitter licensing laws; state abandoned property laws and money transmitter licensing laws.
+He focuses on financial institution regulation under the Dodd-Frank Wall Street Reform and Consumer Protection Act, and other laws enforced by the Securities and Exchange Commission, Consumer Financial Protection Bureau and the federal prudential banking regulators.
+In addition, he counsels money services businesses, emerging payments companies, banks and retailers, as well as credit card, prepaid card and gift card issuers on compliance with federal banking laws; state and federal consumer protection laws, including the Electronic Fund Transfer Act (Regulation E), Truth in Lending Act (Regulation Z) and Credit Card Accountability Responsibility and Disclosure Act; Bank Secrecy Act and anti-money laundering regulations; state money transmitter licensing laws; state abandoned property laws; and state credit and licensed lending laws.
 Mr. Love also assists with negotiating and drafting complex agreements for prepaid card issuers and program managers, processors, banks and major retailers.
 He has also provided regulatory counsel in connection with mergers and acquisitions by conducting due diligence of payments companies.